ejabbered/slpkg/README.rst

 Add custom repositories with the command '# slpkg add-repo <repository name> <URL>' and after run '# slpkg update' to update package list.

-View list of repositories with command '# slpkg repo-list' or get repository information with the command '# slpkg repo-info <repository>.
+View list of repositories with the command '# slpkg repo-list' or get repository information with the command '# slpkg repo-info <repository>.

 Update slpkg itself simply run '# slpkg update slpkg', and slpkg check from GitHub repository if new versions are available.

 Checking packages health with the command "# slpkg health" and slpkg check if the files missing from the package file list.

-Print dependencies status used by packages with the command '# slpkg deps-status' or drawing image map dependencies with the additional option '--graph=[image]'.
+Print the dependencies status used by packages with the command '# slpkg deps-status' or drawing image map dependencies with the additional option '--graph=[image]'.

-Manage .new configuration files with command 'slpkg new-config' like remove, overwrite, merge etc.
+Manage .new configuration files with the command 'slpkg new-config' like remove, overwrite, merge etc.

-If you have already downloaded the script and the source code you can build the package with the command '# slpkg <sbo_script.tar.gz> <sources>'.
+If you have already downloaded the script and the source code you can build the package with the command '# slpkg -a <sbo_script.tar.gz> <sources>'.

 Manage the packages in the black list with the command '# slpkg -b <packages> --add or --remove'.